 By Sean Zucker –

 What comes to mind when you think about someone with a beard?
 A lumberjack, too preoccupied to groom?
-Your barista, far too into Radiohead?
-An older man, seasoned by life?
+Your barista far too into Radiohead?
+An older man seasoned by life?
 Okay, sure, that’s natural because beards have often signified, among other things, maturity and old age.
 Recent studies, however, report that beards may actually be a tonic to make you feel and look younger.

 The University of Southern Queensland in Australia notes that beards block up to 95 percent of the sun’s UV rays, protecting the face from various forms of skin damage that can result in premature aging and damage signs such as wrinkles, leathery skin, liver spots, actinic keratosis and solar elastosis.
-Better yet, a Cast Away level beard isn’t necessary to grab these benefits, as Queensland University found that even a modest amount of scruff can protect your face from a majority of UV rays and prevent sun damage.
+Better yet, a Cast Away level beard isn’t necessary to grab these benefits, as Queensland University found that even a modest amount of stubble beard can protect your face from a majority of UV rays and prevent sun damage.

 Here’s another potential reason to toss your razor.
 Sporting a ZZ Top signature is a natural moisturizer for your skin.
 By acting as a barrier to wind and cloth textures, beards naturally facilitate moisture by retaining the natural oils skin that help keep the cheeks and chins smooth.
 Skipping shaving can also help prevent facial blemishes, such as razor rash, acne and folliculitis.